-Xan Aranda is an award-winning independent filmmaker affiliated with Kartemquin Films since 2007.
-She is also a consultant, with clients ranging from record labels to the U.S. Department of Education, branding companies and advertising agencies, film festivals and emerging filmmakers.
+Xan Aranda is an award-winning filmmaker, consultant, and speaker with clients ranging from producers of fiction and documentary film and television to emerging artists, international corporations, record labels, advertising and branding agencies, and festivals.

-Her most recent directorial commission is the 85-second album trailer for Neko Case, viewed over 130,000 times since its debut.
-The trailer was positively received and aggregated by Billboard, Spin, Pitchfork, CMJ, and numerous others, including Tiny Mix Tapes, which hails the trailer as having "heart and soul", featuring "the most beautiful work of cinematography known to man..."
+Her concept and craft of the album trailer for Grammy-nominee Neko Case has been viewed over 133,000 times since its debut.
+The trailer was positively received and aggregated by Billboard, Spin, Pitchfork, CMJ and numerous others, and lauded as having "heart and soul."

-Xan Aranda's directorial debut, Andrew Bird: Fever Year, had its World Premiere at Lincoln Center as part of the prestigious New York Film Festival and has gone on to screen in over 90 fests.
-Described by The Hollywood Reporter as "a gently illuminating look at a brilliant maverick musician... captured with grace and delicacy", Fever Year received nine awards, including Best Pop Culture Documentary at New Zealand's Documentary Edge Festival.
-The film is her fourth collaboration with Andrew Bird.
+Xan's directorial debut, Andrew Bird: Fever Year, premiered at Lincoln Center with the New York Film Festival and screened in over 90 festivals.
+Described by The Hollywood Reporter as "a gently illuminating look at a brilliant maverick musician... captured with grace and delicacy", Fever Year received nine awards, and is her fourth collaboration with Andrew Bird.

 Xan Aranda is a Producer of the award-winning 2008 Kartemquin release Milking the Rhino.
-She also serves as Outreach Director for Prisoner of Her Past, directed by Gordon Quinn.
-Xan handled broadcast of both films on PBS.
+She also served as Outreach Director for Prisoner of Her Past, directed by Gordon Quinn, and handled broadcast of both films on PBS.

 Films by Xan Aranda